 Many bird lovers receive (and send) holiday cards and gifts with a cardinal on it.
 Why, exactly, is the cardinal the bird we often see on holiday motifs?
 First off, a little about cardinals.
 These passerine birds belong to the family Cardinalidae and are found in North and South America.
 (Unlike parrots, passerines have three toes pointing forward and one pointing back.)

 The cardinal is named after the high-ranking member of the Catholic Church that goes by the same name.
 The colonists were said to bestow the name because the male’s red coloring and crest reminded them of the vestments worn by Catholic cardinals.
 (As with most parrots, the male of the species is the more colorful; females are pale brown with tinges of warm red).
 The cardinal has a year-round presence (no migrating for the winter!) so the sight of this vibrant red bird against a snowy backdrop makes it a vision to behold during winter.

 Christmas Bird Count Is Underway

-The National Audubon Society is now hosting its 115th Christmas Bird Count, which officially began December 14, 2014, and goes through to January 2015.
+The National Audubon Society hosts a Christmas Bird Count that runs from December 14 through January 5 every year.
 Bird enthusiasts have an opportunity to be part of this 100-plus year holiday tradition to collect data that helps ornithologists and conservation biologists ascertain how the birds of the Americas are faring over time.
 But before you go and start counting birds, know that there is well-defined methodology to the bird count.
 There’s an established 15-mile wide diameter circle of count areas, which is organized by a count compiler.
 You need to contact the circle compiler in your area to make arrangements.
 After touching base with a count organizer, you might soon be counting birds from your front porch or backyard, and, in doing so, giving the gift of volunteerism.
 For more info, visit the Christmas Bird Count section of its website.